-OPTIONAL TEXTBOOK: Supply Chain Logistics Management, 4th Ed., or later editions, Donald J. Bowersox, David J. Closs, M. Bixby Cooper, and John C. Bowersox, McGraw Hill.
-ISBN 978-0-07-802405-4, or Rutgers customized version ISBN 978-1-121-64907-1 NOTE: The textbook will certainly help you learn the material, but it is not mandatory as the slide decks covered during the class lectures are based on content from the textbook.
+OPTIONAL TEXTBOOK: Supply Chain Logistics Management, 5th Ed., (2019) Donald J. Bowersox, David J. Closs, M. Bixby Cooper, and John C. Bowersox, McGraw Hill.
+978-0-07-809664-8 NOTE: The textbook will certainly help you learn the material, but it is not mandatory as the slide decks covered during the class lectures are based on content from the textbook and other sources.